Woman of Musillac

 roughskinned fingers around Mariette's own and guided the wineglass to

 Mariette's lips.
-The wine, tart and cold, tasted good, and she drank it all down
+The wine, tart and cold, tasted good, and she drank it

 without stopping.